Muhammad Shaybani: Foundation of Shaybanid Dynasty

 Continuing the policies of his grandfather, Abu'l-Khayr Khan, Shaybani ousted the Timurids from their capital Samarkand in 1500.
-He fought successful campaigns against the Timurid leader Babur, founder of the Mogul Empire.
+He fought successful campaigns against the Timurid leader Babur, founder of the Mughal Empire.
 In 1501 he recaptured Samarkand and in 1507 also took Herat, the southern capital of the Timurids.
 Shaybani conquered Bukhara in 1501 and established the Shaybanid Dynasty of the Khanate of Bukhara.
 In 1508–09, he carried out many raids northward, pillaging the land of the Kazakh Khanate.
 However, his armies suffered a major defeat from Kazakhs under Kasym Khan in 1510.

 One day Shaybani visited Sheikh Mansour and he (Mansour) said to him: "I look at you, Uzbek, and I see that you desire to become a sovereign!".
 And then he ordered food to be served.
 When everything was eaten and the tablecloth was removed, Sheikh Mansour said: "As a tablecloth is collected from the edges, so you should start from the periphery of the state (kingdom)."
 Shaybani took this very unambiguous advice from his new mentor into account and eventually conquered the Timurid state.